wallacode/snorlax/README.md

-event               | 'scroll'       | which event will trigger the loading horizontal          | false          | will set the lazy loader to work horizontaly wrap                | ''             | ID of the wrapper of the horizontal scroll, in the most of the times it will be a UL ID
+event               | 'scroll'       | which event will trigger the loading horizontal          | false          | will set the lazy loader to work horizontaly wrap                | ''             | ID of the wrapper of the horizontal scroll, in the most of the times it will be a UL ID scrollCB            | function/array | see section about callbacks showCB              | object         | see section about callbacks

 ## Methods